 The team is 25-strong and is a mix of fund managers and analysts - roughly half and half.
-In addition, the managers can also draw on the expertise of JPMorgan's analytical teams around the world.
-The manager believes this helps with competitive analysis, for example - it can help identify trends on which Japan is behind the curve, of which there seem to be a few, as we discuss later in this note.
+In addition, one of the strengths of the business is that the managers can also draw on the expertise of JPMorgan's analytical teams around the world.
+This helps with competitive analysis, for example - it can also help identify trends on which Japan is behind the curve, of which there seem to be a few, as we discuss later in this note.